ianlewis/memcached-operator/README.md

 ## Quickstart

 You can install the memcached-operator using the included helm chart.
+Check out the git repository and run this in the root directory.

     $ helm install --name memcached-operator charts/memcached-operator